Creating call sheets

 Leaving the call sheet unpublished, is great if you want to pre-produce call sheets and later add any last minute details and publish it closer to the production day.

-Write your message, and note that you do not need to link to the call sheet, it will show up in the call sheet menu automatically.
-Select your production in the drop down menu, then click submit.
+Adjust the text if you like!
+Write your message, and note that you do not need to link to the call sheet, it will be added automatically.
+Select your production in the drop down menu, then click save to send it.

 Your message will now be shown to everybody in your production who are logged on to Dramatify,